Quick answer

 - Remove everything else

 Five metrics.
 One screen.
-Every morning, the sales head knows exactly where they stand.
+Every morning, the business owner knows exactly where they stand.

 For a full guide to choosing KPIs, see what are KPIs and how to set them.